 - Many don't know how to adjust the snare strainer.

 - Cymbals only go so loud, there is no volume knob built in.

 - Don't know how to adjust a drum throne.

-- Some refused to play to a click whilst recording and then want the drums quantised because they don't play in time.
-I guess practice can go a long way.
-Once I was told by a drummer that the click was out of time.
-I decided to agree with him for the sake of the band and recording session.
+Once, I was told by a drummer that the click was out of time.
+I decided to agree with him for the sake of the bands recording session.

-- Apart from the examples above, they nick the cymbal felts, nuts and others things if they can on the regular basis from the rehearsal rooms where a work.
+- Apart from the examples above, they nick the cymbal felts, nuts and others bits from the studios on the regular basis.

-Drum kits are expensive and drummers should learn how to assemble, tune and maintain a drum kit.
-I't is as important as to learn how to hit the bloody thing.
+Drum kits are expensive and drummers should learn how to assemble it, tune it and maintain it.
+I't is as important as is to learn how to hit the bloody thing.